What kind of complaints can we consider?

 We work with the LGSCO, under a memorandum of understanding, to agree a common approach to the definition of jurisdictional boundaries, early handling and signposting of complaints and other forms of joint working.

-We also work closely with the Regulator for Social Housing, which is part of the Homes and Communities Agency (HCA).
+We also work closely with the Regulator for Social Housing.
 While we have different functions, we have a Memorandum of Understanding in place to work with each other within our legal frameworks.
 See Working with the Regulator for more information about our roles.

 For more details on the Ombudsman’s jurisdiction please contact us.